Adimali: Adimali Waterfall

 Near the centre of Adimali township, an eponymous waterfall has become an attraction and landmark, accessible from the town.

 Climate

-Adimaly generally has a cool climate throughout the year, typical of the higher altitudes, though not as cold as Munnar.
+Adimali generally has a cool climate throughout the year, typical of the higher altitudes, though not as cold as Munnar.
 Temperatures rarely exceed 26 degrees and never drop below 10 degrees as it usually stays around 17-24 degrees.
 December and January are cooler than other months.
-Adimaly is a place with heavy rainfall mostly throughout the year and it is heaviest during the June–September season of southwest monsoon.
-Rains in Adimaly sometimes continue for hours or even days without any dry spell, which may bring the town to a standstill.
+Adimali is a place with heavy rainfall mostly throughout the year and it is heaviest during the June–September season of southwest monsoon.
+Rains in Adimali sometimes continue for hours or even days without any dry spell, which may bring the town to a standstill.

-New residents frequently relocate to Adimaly, owing to its atmosphere and surroundings.
+New residents frequently relocate to Adimali, owing to its atmosphere and surroundings.